SovereignCloudStack/standards/Standards/scs-XXXX-vN-kaas_load_balancers.md

 ## `externalTrafficPolicy: Local`

 By default `externalTrafficPolicy` is set to `Cluster`.
-Changing it to `Local` does address some problems of the default `Cluster` setting, but to have its full effect, it also requires the underlaying load balancers and cluster setups to work a bit differently.
+Changing it to `Local` does address some problems of the default `Cluster` setting, but to have its full effect, it also requires the underlaying load balancers and cluster setups to work a bit more opinionated.

 ### Benefits